 Atlantic Beach Police Department Leadership

-Commander of Operations & Community Initiatives
+Interim Chief of Police and Commander of Operations & Community Initiatives

-Commander Victor Gualillo
+Interim Chief Victor Gualillo

-Commander of Investigations and Administration
+Commander of Investigations & Administration

 Commander Tiffany Layson

 Commander Tiffany Layson began working as a patrol officer with the Atlantic Beach Police Department in 2000.
 Prior to that, she worked for Escambia County Sheriff’s Office as a dispatcher and the Pensacola Police Department as a Crime Scene Analyst.
 Before being promoted to Sergeant in 2006, Commander Layson worked as a patrol officer, a field training officer, and detective in the Crime Suppression Unit and General Investigations.

 She also coordinated neighborhood watch groups within the community and was a certified Crime Prevention Officer.
 In 2009, she was promoted to the rank of Lieutenant and spent time in all three divisions - Patrol, Investigations and Support Services (Records, Communications and Property and Evidence).
 In 2011, she was promoted to the rank of Commander.
 Commander Layson has served as the agency’s Public Information Officer since 2005 and currently leads the Investigations and Administration Division.

 Lieutenant of Community Affairs & Special Events